golangkorea/golang-spec/Statements/for_statements.md

 # For statements

 A "for" statement specifies repeated execution of a block.
-The iteration is controlled by a condition, a "for" clause, or a "range" clause.
+There are three forms: The iteration may be controlled by a single condition, a "for" clause, or a "range" clause.

 <pre>
 <a id="ForStmt">ForStmt</a> = "for" [ <a href="#Condition">Condition</a> | <a href="#ForClause">ForClause</a> | <a href="#RangeClause">RangeClause</a> ] <a href="/Blocks/#Block">Block</a> .
 <a id="Condition">Condition</a> = <a href="/Expressions/operators.html#Expression">Expression</a> .
 </pre>

+## For statements with single condition

 In its simplest form, a "for" statement specifies the repeated execution of a block as long as a boolean condition evaluates to true.
 The condition is evaluated before each iteration.
 If the condition is absent, it is equivalent to the boolean value true.